CivicActions/ssp-toolkit/docs/controls/CM.md

 ##### AWS

 AWS built-in features dynamically build and maintain an inventory of system components (infrastructure inventory)

-1. AWS built-in features provide an accurate, real-time inventory of all infrastructure system and network components within the customer account and provides a single view for granularity for tracking and reporting.
+1. AWS built-in features provide an accurate, real time inventory of all infrastructure system and network components within the customer account and provides a single view for granularity for tracking and reporting.

-2. AWS built-in features provide an accurate, real-time inventory of all infrastructure system and network components within the AWS account, and  AWS CloudFormation creates a unique set of stack names, and associated resource names  incorporate the stack name, for tracking components deployed by Cloudformation templates that align with an authorization boundary.
+2. AWS built-in features provide an accurate, real time inventory of all infrastructure system and network components within the AWS account, and  AWS CloudFormation creates a unique set of stack names, and associated resource names  incorporate the stack name, for tracking components deployed by CloudFormation templates that align with an authorization boundary.
 3. AWS built-in features provide a level of granularity for tracking and reporting on all infrastructure system and network components and configuration settings for those components.
 4. AWS built-in features provide all available information about all infrastructure system and network components to achieve effective component accountability.

 #### b